The E2e Project aims to give decision makers real-world evidence on the most cost-effective ways to reduce energy and emissions.

 Energy efficiency promises to cut emissions, reduce dependence on foreign fuel, and mitigate climate change.
 As such, governments around the world are spending tens of billions of dollars to support energy-efficiency regulations, technologies and policies.

 But are these programs realizing their potential?
-Researchers from the MIT Energy Initiative (MITEI) and University of California at Berkeley’s Haas School of Business have collaborated to find out.
+Researchers from MITEI and University of California at Berkeley’s Haas School of Business have collaborated to find out.

 The E2e Project is a joint initiative of the Energy Institute at Haas and MIT’s Center for Energy and Environmental Policy Research (CEEPR), an affiliate of MITEI — two recognized leaders in energy research.